 Market risks and competition risks

 Market risk can arise when the economy as a whole or a particular sector does not perform as well as had been anticipated in the outlook.
 Cyclical fluctuations in macroeconomic activity affect both the market for industrial trucks and the market for automated supply chain solutions.
 Customers’ decisions on whether to invest depend to a large degree on the macroeconomic situation and conditions in their particular sector.
-During an economic downturn, customers tend to postpone their capital expenditure on new industrial trucks and automated supply chain solutions.
+During an economic downturn, or even just periods of heightened economic uncertainty, customers tend to postpone their capital expenditure plans.
 Although demand for services is less cyclical, it correlates with the degree of utilisation of the trucks and systems – which usually declines during difficult economic periods.
 As the KION Group can only adjust its fixed costs to fluctuations in demand to a limited extent, reductions in revenue impact on earnings.

-Despite the acquisition of Dematic and the associated increase in the future proportion of revenue from North America, the proportion of revenue earned in the eurozone remains high.
-As a result, the market conditions that prevail there impact significantly on the KION Group’s financial performance.
-In view of the increasing stabilisation of economic growth at a low level, the direct market risk arising from a downturn in the economy has further reduced for the eurozone, whereas the development of geopolitical risks is currently unforeseeable.
-However, unfavourable trends affecting major trading partners, e.g. China, might reduce eurozone customers’ willingness to invest and consequently the demand for the KION Group’s products.
+Despite the increase in the proportion of revenue generated outside the eurozone (due in part to the strong North American business of the Supply Chain Solutions segment), the bulk of revenue continues to be billed in euros.
+As a result, the market conditions that prevail in the eurozone impact significantly on the KION Group’s financial performance.
+In view of the continued stabilisation of economic growth, even – and especially – in countries that were hit hard by the financial and economic crisis, the direct market risk arising from a downturn in the economy has further reduced for the eurozone.
+However, any weakening of economic growth affecting major trading partners, e.g. China, might reduce eurozone customers’ willingness to invest and consequently the demand for the KION Group’s products.

-A further weakening of growth in the emerging markets could also have a negative effect on global trade volumes and thus on growth in the material handling market.
-The market risks referred to could be heightened by geopolitical risks and possible currency crises.
+Any loss of momentum in the emerging markets could also have a negative effect on global trade volumes and thus on growth in the material handling market.
+The market risks referred to could be heightened by geopolitical risk, including protectionist measures and possible currency crises.
+However, it is not currently foreseeable whether these risks will become relevant and then have a material effect on the business situation and financial performance.
+The geopolitical situation is monitored closely.

 It is also conceivable that competitors will join forces and their resulting stronger position will be detrimental to the KION Group’s sales opportunities.
 Moreover, predictions of higher volumes and margins may lead to overcapacity, which would put increased pressure on prices.

-Although the KION Group’s strengths have enabled it to charge appropriate prices until now, it is taking a variety of steps to contain competition risk.
-Alliances, partnerships, acquisitions and other measures are playing an increasing role in improving the KION Group’s competitiveness in terms of resources, market access and product range.
+Although the excellent customer benefits provided by its products have enabled the KION Group to charge appropriate prices until now, it is taking a variety of steps to contain competition risk.
+Alliances, partnerships, acquisitions and other measures are increasingly playing a role in improving the KION Group’s competitiveness in terms of resources, market access and product range.
 The steps that the KION Group is taking to mitigate its competition risk also include making its plants more efficient and securing low-cost sources of supply.

-The KION Group also continually evaluates its options for strengthening and consolidating its position in emerging markets, in particular through strategic partnerships, the creation of joint ventures or acquisition of local manufacturers.
+The KION Group also continually evaluates its options for strengthening and consolidating its position in emerging markets, in particular through proactive cross-selling by the two operating segments, strategic partnerships, the creation of joint ventures or acquisition of local manufacturers.
 One of the risks of such alliances and acquisitions is that the expected benefits will materialise only partly or not at all.
 For example, the organisational integration of new units can harm financial performance for a variety of reasons.
 It is also possible that a partner will collaborate with competitors if exclusivity agreements are not in place.

 Risks along the value chain